matrix-org/synapse/docs/development/room-dag-concepts.md

 For example, when we fetch the event auth chain or state for a given event, we mark all of those claimed auth events as outliers because we haven't done the state calculation ourself.

-Outliers are sometimes referred to as floating outliers but there is no distinction between a normal and floating outlier.
-The floating descriptor just comes from the fact that all outliers are an arbitrary floating event in the DAG as opposed to being inline with the current DAG.

 ## State groups